19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the expiry of the period referred to in subsection (5);

-[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]
+[Act 34/2008, wef Y/A 2009 & Sub Ys/A]

 (b) the expiry of the period referred to in subsection (7); or

-(c) the closure of his SRS account on or after he has attained the prescribed retirement age prevailing at the time when he made his first contribution to his SRS account.
+(c) the closure of his SRS account on or after he has attained the prescribed minimum retirement age prevailing at the time when he made his first contribution to his SRS account.

+[4/2011 wef 01/01/2012]

 [24/2001]